 2. Have a dream?
 All you have to do is start.

 There’s that too.
 When i first came into Melissa’s orbit she was just starting out as a screenwriter.
-She loved movies, decided she wanted to write them, and the went to town actually learning the craft of screenwriting.
+She loved movies, decided she wanted to write them, and then went to town actually learning the craft of screenwriting.
 And since putting it out there in the universe that she wanted to be a screenwriter SHE HAS MADE IT HAPPEN.
 Her first movie, Girl Followed, premiered on Lifetime in 2017 and she has since inked a 3 movie deal that she’s currently writing the scripts for.
+And most recently her Obsession Thrillogy premiered on LifeTime July 10-12 of 2020!

 She wrote a great piece on that very same theory called “Good Work ALWAYS Gets Found.”
 Read it and get inspired.